bcgov/bcgov-python-presentations/presentations/20210526_simple_character_recognition/README.md

 * characters to be classified are assumed to be of uniform color

 2) Wasserstein "earth-mover" type distance
+* simple nearest-centroid "supervised" classification, in the sense that the truth data are the "centroids" with respect to the "earth-mover" distance
 * some robustness to noise or transformation offered, relative to truth data

 <img src="fig/table.png" width="444px">